 HS is a chronic condition, which means it can last for years.

 Hidradenitis Suppurativa Causes and Risk Factors

-The cause of hidradenitis suppurativa is not known.
+There are no known exact hidradenitis suppurativa causes.
 However, it is thought to be related to genetics and hormones.
-The disease is more common in women than men, and often occurs in people with a family history of the condition.
+The disease is more common in women than men and often occurs in people with a family history of the condition.
 Hidradenitis suppurativa is also more common in people who are overweight or obese.